imadahmed101/waitlift/client/README.md

 each muscle can give 2 workouts if more than 5 workouts then its just one workout given per excercise
 ---------------
+DONE (For freestyle you can select first exercise and start workout)
 Page: freestyle and maybe others
 Freestyle page make a dock at bottom to show currently selected workout (icons, and hover over for name) to have multi selectable excercises when freestyling. position (in workout): 1-last